 The American Heart Association suggests that if you do drink, “limit your alcohol consumption to no more than two drinks per day for men and no more than one drink per day for women.”
 A drink is considered one 12 oz. beer, 4 oz. of wine, 1.5 oz. of 80-proof spirits, or 1 oz. of 100-proof spirits.

-How to Treat Alcohol-Related High Blood Pressure
+How to Treat Alcohol-Related High Blood Pressure?

 Reducing or quitting alcohol consumption can start the process of reducing hypertension.
 For those with an addiction or dependence, the initial withdrawal from alcohol can temporarily increase blood pressure.

-People with an addiction will find it extremely difficult to control or even limit their consumption of alcohol.
+People with an alcohol addiction will find it extremely difficult to control or even limit their consumption of alcohol.
 Even knowing the negative impacts, addicts may still abuse it to avoid withdrawal or emotional distress when not drinking.

 Rehabilitation is sometimes necessary, and a controlled detox with supervision will make the withdrawal symptoms less intolerable.